NQCD/NQCDynamics.jl/docs/src/ensemble_simulations.md

 Already implemented in the code are a small library of existing functions of this type, but it is possible to use any Julia function in its place.
 The existing ensemble outputs can be found [here](@ref `Ensembles`).

-!!! warning "Reduction keyword"

-    When using a functional output, the `reduction` keyword can be used to modify how the data is reduced between trajectories.
-    If using the tuple output, only `reduction=:append` is currently valid.

 Internally, the [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/features/ensemble/#Performing-an-Ensemble-Simulation)
 ensemble infrastructure is used to handle per trajectory parallelism.
 The `ensemble_algorithm` keyword takes one of the [EnsembleAlgorithms](https://diffeq.sciml.ai/stable/features/ensemble/#EnsembleAlgorithms).